ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Ants in my Telly/README.md

 The full code can be found here: [solver.py](solver.py)

-Note: Most likely there is way without bruteforce, but I could not find it.
+Note: Most likely there is a way without bruteforce, but I could not find it.

 ## The flag
     he2024{1_w0nd3r_why_th3r3_just_had_to_b3_a_sp1der_t00?}